motiwari/BanditPAM/README.md

 ## Credits

-Mo Tiwari wrote the original Python implementation of BanditPAM and now maintains the C++ implementation.
+Mo Tiwari wrote the original Python implementation of BanditPAM and many features of the C++ implementation.
+Mo now maintains the C++ implementation.

 James Mayclin developed the initial C++ implementation of BanditPAM.

+The original BanditPAM paper was published by Mo Tiwari, Martin Jinye Zhang, James Mayclin, Sebastian Thrun, Chris Piech, and Ilan Shomorony.

-We would like to thank Jerry Quinn and Max Horton for helpful guidance regarding the C++ implementation.
+We would like to thank Jerry Quinn, David Durst, Geet Sethi, and Max Horton for helpful guidance regarding the C++ implementation.